hyosung11/Launch-School/Courses/journal.md

 10:17 Reviewing the same problems from the interview.

 10:30 Got SungOh off his screen and since Sohee is with Omi at the dentist, I need to keep him busy.

+10:58 Continuing on with exercises.

+12:04 I feel itchy.
+Why?

+12:54 After a quick and light lunch working on the `Animal` class exercise.

+13:16 Need to go to the gym now.